Agency officials expects greater spread of HIV this year

 By Deborah Jeanne Sergeant

-For people at risk for human immunodeficiency virus (HIV) infection, receiving a free hiv test and getting prompt test results can help reduce their chances of spreading HIV.
+For people at risk for human immunodeficiency virus (HIV) infection, receiving regular testing and prompt test results can help reduce their chances of spreading HIV.
 Since the pandemic began last spring, testing and prompt results have been disrupted.

 According to Planned Parenthood of Central and Western New York, which maintains offices serving the Rochester, Buffalo and Syracuse areas, testing for HIV has decreased dramatically since the local onset of the pandemic.